 Individual birds may swoop for six to eight weeks, usually stopping once their young have left the nest.

-Australian magpies are well-known for swooping; however it’s estimated that only 9% of magpies swoop.
+Australian magpies are well known for swooping, however it is estimated that only 9% of magpies swoop.
 Other birds that may swoop include plovers (masked lapwings), butcherbirds, crows, noisy miners, peewees (magpie larks) and noisy friarbirds.

-Native birds are protected under the Nature Conservation Act 1992 and it is illegal to harm them or interfere with their nests and egg
+Native birds are protected under the Nature Conservation Act 1992 and its is illegal to harm them or interfere with their nests and eggs.

 If there is a swooping bird in your area:

-- Take an alternative route - the best way to avoid being swooped is to avoid the bird’s territory.
+- take an alternate route - the best way to avoid being swooped is to avoid the bird’s territory